revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ---

-46.Ernest is searching for **conditional expressions** in python how will you help him to get to know about conditional expressions?
+46.Ernest is searching for **conditional expressions** in python.
+How will you help him to get to know about conditional expressions?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- In python **conditional expressions** are known as **Ternary operators**.Ternary operators are used to evaluate something based on the condition is true or not.
+- In python, **conditional expressions** are known as **Ternary operators**.Ternary operators are used to evaluate something based on whether the condition is true or not.
-- Ternary operator allows to test a condtion quickly instead of multiline if satatement.
+- Ternary operator allows testing a condition quickly instead of multiline if statement.

 **Syntax:**